imgix/gatsby/CONTRIBUTING.md

 4. Run `yarn build && npx lerna publish from-git` from root.

 Publish stable versions from main, and prerelease versions from beta.

-## Code Conventions

-1. Make all changes to files under `./src`, **not** `./dist` or `./es`.
-2. Use [Prettier](https://prettier.io/) for code formatting.
-Code will automatically be formatted upon submitting a PR.
-3. Every commit must follow the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).

 ## Project setup